 Specific Examples of Anticholinergic Drugs

-Ipratropium (Atrovent) – causes bronchodilation, used in asthma & COPD.
+- Ipratropium (Atrovent) – causes bronchodilation, used in asthma and COPD.

 Contraindications to Using Anticholinergic Drugs